erszcz/msc-thesis/dfly-multiboot.md

 In general, GRUB is able to handle nested partition tables, which are quite common on the personal computer (PC) x86 architecture.
-It's customary, that a PC drive is partitioned using an MS-DOS partition table, which supports up to 4 primary partitions and significantly more logical partitions on an extended partition.
+It's customary that a PC drive is partitioned using an MS-DOS partition table, which supports up to 4 primary partitions and significantly more logical partitions on an extended partition.

-A bare disk would be referred to as `(hd0)` by GRUB; the second MS-DOS partition on a disk as `(hd0,msdos2)` (please note that disks are counted from 0 while partitions from 1), while the first DragonFly BSD subpartition of that MS-DOS partition as `(hd0,msdos2,dfly1)`.
+A bare disk would be referred to as `(hd0)` by GRUB.
+The second MS-DOS partition on a disk as `(hd0,msdos2)` (please note that disks are counted from 0 while partitions from 1), while the first DragonFly BSD subpartition of that MS-DOS partition as `(hd0,msdos2,dfly1)`.